kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - HPC can be achieved on AWS by designing infrastructure to optimize for data transfer, compute and networking, storage, and orchestration and automation.
 - Data transfer
   1. Use snowball or snowmobile (terabytes/petabytes of data).
-  1. AWS Datasync to store on S3, EFs, FSx for Windows, etc.
+  1. AWS Datasync to store on S3, EFS, FSx for Windows, etc.
   1. Direct Connect (dedicated line into AWS data center)
 - Compute and Networking
   1. EC2 instances that are GPU or CPU optimized.